vladkinoman/just-my-notes/games/game-recommendations.md

 - Dishonored.
 - Prey.
 - +Dark Messiah of Might and Magic.
 Some other games have Immersive Sim components too: Hitman Blood Money (with 1st person), Metal Gear Solid V (with its AI system), Fallout New Vegas (with its 1st person view and hardcore mode).

+## Hack 'n' Slash

+### Devil May Cry

+> But 1, 3, and 5 are all masterpieces.
+4 is just another solid game in comparison.

+- DMC5: Mechanically the best game in the series.
+- DMC3 (with 2): was genre defining, had the best story, perfect representation of the series.
+- DMC1: literally create a genre (Character action games or, to be more precise, Character Hack 'n' Slash games).
+- DMC4 - Aged better in terms of story and gameplay.
+Hated the fact it was rushed.
+3 to 4 added onto the incredible combat and made it even more nuts.
+Some players over rate 4 because it was their first and that makes total and complete sense.
+But it has never been the best.
+Middle of the road game.
+And that's still a good thing because the DMC series is generally great.
+- DmC - Gameplay wise it's extremely fun, it just bastardizes everything else.
+- DMC2 - Ehhhh.